garethdebeer/garethdebeer/README.md

 - 👋 Hi, I’m Gareth de Beer (@garethdebeer)

-  I'm currently working for in.house.media (IHM Ltd).
+  I'm currently working for yawt.digital.
 My linked in profile can be found here: https://www.linkedin.com/in/gareth-de-beer-ambcs-ab0a56156/

 - 👀 I’m interested in ...